DevOps-2024-group-p/maxitwit/report/report.md

 ```

 ## Current State
-TODO: add static and quality assessment  (is the code extendable) Which requirements did we meet and which didn't we meet.
-TODO: github issues

 ![Sonarcloud screenshot](./images/sonarcloud.png)
 The application is practically fully functional, apart from a single outstanding [bug](https://github.com/DevOps-2024-group-p/maxitwit/issues/42).
 While the application has [minimal technical debt](https://sonarcloud.io/summary/overall?id=fridge7809_maxitwit), it relies on legacy code and dependencies to test the application (test suite and simulator).

 # Process Perspective

 Why: ExpressJS, Prisma, Postgres
-TODO: section on decision-making (milestone decisions) (a why under each choice !)
-TODO: how AI was used in this project
-TODO add description on Grafana and Prometheus component (from express to db)
-TODO: add description of how postgres connection works (from express to db)

 ## Branching strategy